 As I fell, the base micro-switch would have sprung open and automatically cut off the power to the transmitter.
 No-one saw what had happened because there was no-one else in the transmitter room at the time, and that would doubtless be against the Health & Safety rules these days.
 After what I believe was probably just a few seconds, I regained consciousness, sat up, shook my head to clear my vision, and resumed work on the transmitter.
 I then saw that the fault was caused by what was clearly a burnt out transformer and it would require the services of the specialist team who were always on hand at Negombo for any major unserviceability.

 The specialist team turned up a day later with a new power transformer.
 “I’ve never known one of these to burn out before,” said the sergeant, “and I’ve been working on T1509s for the past 10 years.”
 Only some days later did it occur to me that the original fault on the transmitter might not have been the transformer after all.
 Perhaps the transformer had burnt out when I accidentally shorted out the main HT supply with my wrist!
-I never mentioned that incident to anyone but to this day I have a blue scar, now faded but still discernible, on my left wrist as a memento of it.
+I never mentioned that incident to anyone.
+To this day I have a blue scar, now faded but still discernible, on my left wrist as a memento of it - and as a companion to the blue scar on my left knee caused in 1941 when I had accidentally stabbed myself wíth a gardening implement (see this page)

 Above: This was me in my KD uniform - note the single inverted stripe denoting junior technician rank.
 The rakish angle on my SD cap was certainly not standard!
 The pic was taken for me by a colleague to send home since my parents had not seen my tropical uniform.